Case-esaC/iDrug/README.md

 ```
 matlab main(rank1, rank2, w, alpha, beta, gamma, DorT, scenario)
 ```
-Among the parameters, rank1 and rank2 are the ranks of the latent matrices, w is the cost associated with the unobserved samples, and (alpha, beta, gamma) represent the contributions of within-domain smoothness, cross-network consistency, and the sparseness of solutions, respectively.
+Among the parameters, `rank1` and `rank2` are the ranks of the latent matrices, `w` is the cost associated with the unobserved samples, and `(alpha, beta, gamma)` represent the contributions of within-domain smoothness, cross-network consistency, and the sparseness of solutions, respectively.
 The detail explanation of these parameters and sensitivity analysis can be found in the paper.
-The parameter "DorT" indicates whether the experiments will be for Drug-Disease (DorT = 1) or Drug-target (DorT = 2) prediction.
-The parameter "scenario" indicates the one of the three possible scenarios in the paper: pair prediction (scenario=1), new drug (scenario=2), or new disease (scenario=3).
+The parameter `DorT` indicates whether the experiments will be for Drug-Disease (`DorT = '1'`) or Drug-target (`DorT = '2'`) prediction.
+The parameter `scenario` indicates the one of the three possible scenarios in the paper: pair prediction (`scenario='1'`), new drug (`scenario='2'`), or new disease (`scenario='3'`).

-To replicate drug-disease interaction prediction results using five-fold cross-validation in our paper, the values of these parameters are: rank1 = 90, rank2 = 70, w = 0.3, alpha=beta=gamma= 0.001, DorT = 1, scenario = 1.
+To replicate drug-disease interaction prediction results using five-fold cross-validation in our paper, the values of these parameters are: `rank1 = 90`, `rank2 = 70`, `w = 0.3`, `alpha=beta=gamma= 0.001`, `DorT = '1'`, `scenario = '1'`.
 The results using these parameters are shown here:

 <img src="res.jpg" width="800">

 #### Gold Standard Data
-The Gold Standard datasets are located in the "./goldDataset/" directory and the same variable names are used to store the interactions and similarities.
-To obtain results from the gold starndard data, users just need to change their working directory to "./goldDataset/".
+The Gold Standard datasets are located in the `./goldDataset/` directory and the same variable names are used to store the interactions and similarities.
+To obtain results from the gold starndard data, users just need to change their working directory to `./goldDataset/`.

 #### Run our program on users' data
 Users just need to construct their data in Matlab format using the same name as outlined in the session "Data in MatLab form".